Unit studies that combine curriculum and socialization

 Homeschool 4-H groups are popping up all over the place.
 Why?
 4-H and homeschool are a great match.

 When I tell other home educators about 4H I often hear, “I thought that was for farmers.”
 Not so.

 This youth organization is a perfect supplement to curriculum and can even be similar to a homeschool unit study group

 within the 4-H organization.
 Not to mention it is a great answer to homeschool socialization questions.

 Many families with right brain learners enjoy unit studies.
 4-H is another framework for creating unit studies on a larger scale than just your immediate family.
 This allows you to draw on the knowledge of other parents as well as do activities that are hard to do alone if you only have a few children or an only child.

-The more I learned, I realized this program wasnt all about farming and animals (although those are still well represented in the program overall.)
+The more I learned, I realized this program wasn’t all about farming and animals (although those are still well represented in the program overall.)
 There were homeschool 4-H clubs in our county that focused on everything from poultry, to shooting sports, to electricity.
 Basically unit studies within a framework of a group.
-Best of all, most of what was offered was free or low cost.

 The 4-H pledge: